|Juvenile Accountability Block Grants Program|

 AbstractJuvenile Accountability Block Grant Programs: 2008-2009 Report to Congress

-AbstractJuvenile Accountability Block Grants Program
+AbstractJuvenile Accountability Block Grants Program (OJJDP In Focus)

 |Juvenile Accountability Block Grants Program Guidance Manual 2007 is designed to help states apply for, receive, obligate, and expend funds provided under the JABG program.
 It includes an overview of the program, a description of the application and award processes, and term definitions.|